 So the choice is simple - take a chance on not knowing an applicant's criminal history or pay these "Fees".

 Massachusetts charges a $25 access fee for CORI (Criminal Offender Record Information).
 We have to use this report for Massachusetts as the county reports are not up-to-date, fast or reliable.
 Therefore, we must use this report in order to provide an accurate and comprehensive search of criminal records in the state of Massachusetts.

 New York state court record access fees are the highest in the nation at $95, plus a $10.00 court compliance fee.

 We have to use this report for New York as the county reports are not up-to-date, fast or reliable.
 Therefore, we must use this report in order to provide an accurate and comprehensive search of criminal records in the state of New York.
-If a client elects not to run this report, we will remove it from the search, but any criminal activity in New York will be unreported to us.
+If a client elects not to run this report, we will remove it from the search, but any criminal activity in New York will be unreported to us or by us.